-Then a job in this sector might well suit you.
+Then a job in arts and crafts might suit you.

 - GCSEs in English, maths and art & design will help get you into this sector.